eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 This tells us something crucial: when a voter adjusts their ranking, then they can only change the winner by changing the winner's relative position to some other candidate.
 Otherwise, there is some direction with which we can make that change where it would count as a beneficial strategy.

-We can articulate this more precisely with this Lemma:
+We can articulate this more precisely with this Corollary:

 > **Corollary:** If $$f$$ is strategyproof, and we have a profile $$P_1$$ where $$f(P_1)=A$$, then if we move from $$P_1\to P_2$$ by moving a non-winning candidate $$X$$ up in the ranking of a single voter, then \label{monotonelemma}
 >